A closer look at the biggest achievements of Hillary Clinton. Awards, milestones, and records that define success.

 In 1997, Hillary Clinton received the Grammy Award for Best Spoken Word Album for the audio recording of her book "It Takes a Village: And Other Lessons Children Teach Us".

-By 2000, Hillary Clinton's book, "It Takes a Village: And Other Lessons Children Teach Us" had sold 450,000 copies in hardcover and another 200,000 in paperback.
+By 2000, Hillary Clinton's book "It Takes a Village: And Other Lessons Children Teach Us" had sold 450,000 copies in hardcover and another 200,000 in paperback.

 In 2000, Hillary Clinton was first elected to the U.S. Senate, becoming the first female senator from New York.

-In 2000, the final report regarding the Whitewater controversy was issued, stating that there was insufficient evidence that either Bill or Hillary Clinton had engaged in criminal wrongdoing.
+In 2000, the final report on the Whitewater controversy, after several Independent Counsels investigated, stated there was insufficient evidence that either Bill or Hillary Clinton had engaged in criminal wrongdoing.

 In 2011, Hillary Clinton was appointed the Honorary Founding Chair of the Institute for Women, Peace and Security at Georgetown University.

-On July 26, 2016, Hillary Clinton was formally nominated at the 2016 Democratic National Convention in Philadelphia, becoming the first woman to be nominated for president by a major U.S. political party.
+On July 26, 2016, Hillary Clinton was formally nominated at the Democratic National Convention in Philadelphia, becoming the first woman to be nominated for president by a major U.S. political party.

 In January 2025, United States President Joe Biden awarded Hillary Clinton the Presidential Medal of Freedom.